everton1984/windowsperf_temp/wperf/README.md

     --sample-display-row
         Set how many samples you want to see in the summary (50 by default).

+    --symbol
+        Filter results for specific symbols (for use with 'record' and 'sample' commands).

     --record_spawn_delay
         Set the waiting time, in milliseconds, before reading process data after spawning it with `record`.